csipiemonte/smartlab/reference-realtime/arduino-secure/README.md

  *
  * SENSOR_ANALOG_INPUT_PIN : Number if the analog input where the sensor is connected *
- * SENSOR_IDENTIFIER       : Identifier of the sensor
+ * SMRTOBJ_ID              : Identifier of the smartdata object
  *
  * STREAM_IDENTIFIER       : Identifier of the data stream
  *